 It just so happens that I got the real answer while working on this Journal.
 You see, I often keep a script open while I’m doing these things to keep me reminded of minor details.
 For Crisis Core, however, the only script I could find was Silent Tweak’s translation of the original Japanese release, which can be found here.

 Silent Tweak’s translation of the line says: “How could you use a summon creature?
 What happened to your pride as a SOLDIER?”
 Ah, now I see.
-The second line is a direct continuation of the first, which was heavily changed in the English version, which makes me feel comfortable that Silent Tweak’s translation is accurate.
+The second line is a direct continuation of the first, which was heavily changed in the English version, which makes me feel comfortable that Silent Tweak’s translation is accurate to the original, and thank you for that!
 And after a few minutes thinking about it, you probably realize why it was changed: because it doesn’t make any goddamned sense.
-Japanese original Zack seems to be complaining about the fact that Genesis is using a Summon at all, implying that it’s dishonourable.
+Japanese-original Zack seems to be complaining about the fact that Genesis is using a Summon at all, implying that it’s dishonourable.
 But let’s not forget that Zack does the exact same thing!
 And so will the cast of FFVII, if you’re concerned about their honour!
 The line is super confusing in the Japanese original, to such a degree that even the mildly confusing official English translation seems like an improvement in comparison.